Local Rules for Directing the Emergence of Global Properties in Complex Structures: Introduction

 \section{Introduction}

-In nature, many insects collectively construct intricate, multifunctional architectures that are uniquely adapted to their local environments.
-Across a wide range of species including bees, wasps, ants, termites, and tent caterpillars, groups of individuals build communal structures whose organization ranges from ordered to highly amorphous forms~\cite{caine_architecture_2026, jackson_insect_2026, riiska_physics_2024, fard_crystallography_2022, peleg_collective_2018, hansell_animal_2005}.
-Remarkably, many of these builders, including tent caterpillars, which provide the primary inspiration for this work, operate without top-down planning, specialized tools, or engineering calculations that guide most human-built systems.
-Yet they reliably produce structures, such as those shown in Fig.~\ref{fig:hexagonal_images1}, that regulate temperature, retain humidity in arid environments, and remain mechanically robust enough to protect colonies during storms~\cite{fitzgerald_tent_1995, joos_roles_1988, fitzgerald_tent-building_1983}.
-This \textit{global} functionality has no explicit designer; it instead arises from the \textit{local} interactions through which individuals manipulate and deposit material building blocks.
+Throughout nature we observe many striking examples of how complex functional architectures can be built without centralized design.
+For instance, many arthropods including spiders, net-spinning caddisflies, glow-worms, bees, ants, termites, and tent caterpillars, all build intricate structures whose diverse forms are specifically adapted to local environmental conditions and support the functional needs of their species~\cite{caine_architecture_2026, jackson_insect_2026, riiska_physics_2024, fard_crystallography_2022, peleg_collective_2018, su_imaging_2018, hansell_animal_2005, wiggins_caddisflies_2005}.
+These systems are especially remarkable because their builders operate without top-down planning, specialized tools, or the explicit calculations that guide engineered systems.
+Yet they reliably produce structures like those shown in Fig.~\ref{fig:hexagonal_images1}, which have been observed to regulate temperature, retain humidity in arid environments, and remain mechanically robust during storms~\cite{fitzgerald_tent_1995, joos_roles_1988, fitzgerald_tent-building_1983}.
+Such global functional properties emerge not from an explicit blueprint, but from the ways in which organisms manipulate, deposit, and organize material building blocks.

-Identifying and controlling the principles by which such local interactions give rise to reliable global outcomes enables new approaches for building adaptive structures in environments where precise information about local conditions or sustained human oversight is not feasible.
-This includes disaster zones, the deep ocean, and distant planetary surfaces.
-Similarly inspired researchers in robotics have developed decentralized control systems~\cite{zhu_self-organizing_2024, talamali_when_2021, petersen_review_2019, soleymani_bio-inspired_2015, napp_distributed_2014} in which teams of robots collectively build structures, in some cases using local information and stigmergic interactions only~\cite{giardina_robotectonics_2026, liu_design_2025, werfel_designing_2014, werfel_collective_2007, theraulaz_coordination_1995}.
-While these systems demonstrate the feasibility of autonomous collective construction, general methods for systematic design of local rules that direct the emergence of targeted global properties in such systems remain largely unexplored.

-Here we investigate how the local rules governing the behavior of simple builders, referred to as agents, can be specified so that desired global properties emerge in the structures they build.
-In particular, we ask how agents with minimal sensing, no centralized control, and minimal knowledge of their environment can reliably produce such outcomes?
-How accurately and precisely can we guide the emergence of these properties within the structures they build, especially when multiple properties are coupled?
-Can agent behaviors be encoded so that they adapt naturally as construction modifies the environment without requiring explicit branching logic?
-Finally, what systematic approaches can be used to evaluate and refine the local rules that govern the behavior of these builders?